-Expectations Explanation 1 Title of the module INCLUSIVE ONLINE LESSON DESIGN of Culture, Technology and Trad
+Expectations Explanation 1 Title of the module INCLUSIVE ONLINE LESSON DESIGN description of the content

 Guaranteeing educational accessibility implies the deployment of institutional actions that eliminate obstacles and barriers to enable conditions that recognize the right to individuality of each student.
 This right is what guarantees the classroom of diversity.